scaffold-eth/create-eth-extensions/README.md

 # ERC-5792 Extension for Scaffold-ETH 2

 This extension demonstrates on how to use [EIP-5792](https://eips.ethereum.org/EIPS/eip-5792) wallet capabilities.
 This EIP introduces new JSON-RPC methods for communication between apps and wallets.
-Which allows for more advanced interactions like submitting multiple onchain calls as part of a single transaction or sponsoring users transactions via ERC-4337 paymasters.
+Which allows more advanced interactions like submitting multiple onchain calls as part of a single transaction or sponsoring users transactions via ERC-4337 paymasters.

 This extension comes with an example frontend interaction with the `EIP5792_Example.sol` contract, the code demonstrates on how to make an batched transaction that sets new greetings and increments the counter in a single transaction using wagmi's experimental hooks and coinbase smart wallet.